jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-19-follow-curiosity.md

 > I find an idea that was interesting.
 I would try to figure out that idea for myself, and then I'd figure out for myself, and I'd say, well, then I got to share this with other people.
 And I never stopped.
 That's all I did, and that's all I focused on.

-Once he realized this and switched back to just following his curiosity, there was immediately no more slump.
+Once he recognized this and went back to just following his curiosity, the slump instantly disappeared.

-And Shaan confirms:
+And Shaan Puri confirms:

 > If you don't know which path to choose, just choose the one that's most exciting.
 Just keep following that, and that will lead you to the right place.
 Excitement is the engine and the rudder, I think, is a really powerful idea.
 And every time I've drifted away from that like you did, I start with that good things happen, and then I'm like, ooh, now, ambition is the driver, or doing something that sounds cool or important or money is the driver.
 And then all the bad things happen, and I'm like, shit, why aren't these working?
 And it's like, well, because you stopped doing the working formula, which was leading to all these great things, because you thought you needed to do something different.